 We recommend that you brush after meals, and that you rinse with mouthwashes that include fluoride.
 Chewing sugarless gum is also helpful.
 When you eat a food that will turn into sugar, make sure to drink plenty of water during your meal.
 This will help prevent the sugar from sticking to your teeth.

-Our dentist and team are happy to provide you with any additional information about how you can improve your oral health by including brushing and flossing habits, alleviating bad breath, receiving fluoride treatments, and maintaining a balanced diet.
+Our dentists and team are happy to provide you with any additional information about how you can improve your oral health by including brushing and flossing habits, alleviating bad breath, receiving fluoride treatments, and maintaining a balanced diet.
 Please contact our office today to learn more.